Petr Baron

-Petr Baron — (born, 28 November, 1980) is a British banker, angel investor and entrepreneur who currently holds the position of CEO of challenger tbi.
-Baron has been an early investor in several technology ventures as well.
-Baron was featured on the cover of the Romanian edition of Forbes Magazine in January 2023.
+Petr Baron (born 28 November 1980) is a British banker and entrepreneur who is the current CEO of TBI Bank.
+Baron has also been an early investor in several technology ventures.

 Early life

-Baron attended Taunton School (GCSE, A-levels) between 1994 and 1999.
-In 2002 he earned a BSc degree in Investment and Financial Risk Management from Cass Business School.
+Born in Moscow, Baron immigrated to the UK as a teenager, where he attended the Taunton School between 1994 and 1999.
+In 2002, he earned a BSc degree in Investment and Financial Risk Management from Cass Business School.

 Career

-During the early stages of his career, Baron held several board positions in the finance industry across various European markets.
-Baron has also made angel investments in multiple fintech ventures such as Silverbird, Finmap, Releva.ia, FintechOS, Lili, 3S Money, Swipe, ANNA Money, Myos.
+Prior to taking the helm at TBI, Baron held several board positions in the finance industry across Europe.
+He has also made angel investments in multiple fintech ventures, including Silverbird, Finmap, Releva.ia, FintechOS, Lili, 3S Money, Swipe, ANNA Money, and Myos.

 VAB Bank

 Baron joined the Supervisory Board of Ukrainian VABank in 2003.
 Later, he was appointed as the CEO and Chairman of the bank, which was subsequently rebranded as VAB Bank.
 During his tenure, all nine companies in the VAB Group merged into a unified financial services supermarket in Ukraine, VAB Bank emerged as one of the most technologically advanced brands in Ukraine, and Baron was recognized as a prominent figure in the country's banking industry.

 In 2008, Baron participated as a judge in two seasons of the local edition of the television program "Dragons’ Den" - known as "Business Sharks" in Ukraine.

 In 2011, there was a change in ownership of VAB Bank, and due to a difference of opinions, Baron resigned from his position.